lowRISC/lowrisc-site/content/docs/getting-started.md

 *    You will require:
 *    A Linux PC with sudo access with two readily accessible USB ports
 *      (these instructions apply to Ubuntu 16.04.5 LTS)
-*    A Nexys4-ddr FPGA board from Digilent with combined power and USB cable
+*    A Nexys4-ddr or GenesysII FPGA board from Digilent with supplied cables
 *    A micro-SD card (minimum 4GBytes capacity)
 *    A PC-compatible SD-card reader

 ## Choosing a hardware configuration

-LowRISC can be configured standalone, mimicking a PC, or with a remote serial console (not to be confused with the tethered option mentioned in some RISCV documentation sources).
-For the remote console option the FPGA configuration can come from USB memory stick, so the large (up to 28GBytes) Vivado installation is not required.
-For the standalone option it has to come from Quad-SPI flash memory.
+LowRISC can be configured to talk to a remote serial console (this is the most convenient mode for development), or the on-board screen, keyboard and mouse may be used.
+This tutorial assumes a serial console to ensure that important diagnostic messages will be captured.
+Advanced Linux users will know how to configure the Linux kernel to redirect the console locally.
+Moreover the remote option gives flexibility over boot methods
+(for the standalone option the FPGA bitstream must come from JTAG or Quad-SPI flash memory.

 ### Remote console requirements